 and is not ever a reasonable excuse.
 If the hounds cannot be kept under proper control by the Huntsman, they should not be out as they become a danger, especially on roads, railway lines and in public areas.

 Note : The law states “Dogs must be kept under proper control and also kept under sufficiently close control to ensure that it does not injure the wild mammal.

 N.B.
 For hunting to be illegal it must be intentional.
-Where hounds leave a laid scent and begin to hunt a wild mammal it is unlikely to be immediately illegal but it may become so if little or no effort is made to regain control of the hounds or if they are then encouraged to hunt.
+Where hounds deviate from a laid scent and begin to hunt a wild mammal, it is unlikely to be immediately illegal but it may become so if little or no effort is made to regain control of the hounds or if they are then encouraged to hunt.

 Our Response : (See explanation above) Intention can easily be hidden and fool the gullible.
 A good police officer or Judge should be able to spot smokescreen intent.